What is the best time to go whale watching in southern california?

 Whale Migration

-The best time to go whale watching in southern California is during the annual migration of gray whales.
-These whales travel from the cold waters of Alaska to the warm waters of Baja California, Mexico, and back again.
-The migration typically occurs from December to April, with peak sightings in January and February.
-During this time, thousands of gray whales can be seen along the coast, making it the perfect time for whale watching.
+The best time to go whale watching in Southern California is during the annual gray whale migration.
+Each year, thousands of gray whales make their journey from the cold waters of Alaska to the warm lagoons of Baja California, Mexico, where they breed and give birth, before returning north.
+This migration typically occurs between December and April, with peak sightings in January and February.
+During this window, it’s common to see gray whales traveling close to shore, offering excellent viewing opportunities from both land and boat tours along the coast.

 Dana Wharf Whale Watching